High blood cholesterol is one of the major controllable risk factors for coronary heart disease, heart attack and stroke.

 Cholesterol is a fat found in the blood.
 There are two main types of blood cholesterol: high density or HDL cholesterol and low density or LDL cholesterol.

-LDL cholesterol is referred to as ‘bad’ cholesterol that can form plaque or fatty deposits on your artery walls and block blood flow to the heart and brain, if your LDL level is high.
+High levels of LDL cholesterol, known as ‘bad’ cholesterol, can form plaque or fatty deposits on your artery walls and block blood flow to the heart and brain.

 Dietary cholesterol — found in meat, poultry, eggs and regular dairy products — have less impact on blood cholesterol than foods with saturated and trans fat.